typescript-course/typescript-from-scratch-workshop/lesson-01-project-setup/LESSON.md

 But since we're going to mimic using TS in real-life by building a real project, you'll want to know how to use it in your local development environment.

 The first tool we need is the TypeScript compiler.
-You can install it globally as a dependency, or you can simply install it in the project.
+You can install it globally as a dependency, or you can simply install it in a throwaway folder:

 ```shell
 # With npm, globally